Abhishek-2505/Github_topics_scraper/README.md

 * The argument <code>records</code> represents the number of records user want.
 It can take either Boolean(True/False) or integer inputs.
 It should be set to “False” to return all the possible records.

-* The argument <code>detailed</code> is basically the data frame the user want, detailed or non-detailed.
-It takes Boolean(True/False) input.
+* The argument <code>detailed<code> takes Boolean(True/False) inputs and returns detailed data frame if set to "True" else returns non detailed data frame.

-By default the function gives non-detailed, single record on GitHub topics.
+By default the function returns non-detailed data frame with single record.

 ## Detailed v/s non-detailed data frames:

+As mentioned above, the scraper function can return either detailed or non-detailed data frame.